simeononsecurity/simeononsecurity.ch/content/articles/what-is-a-common-indicator-of-a-phishing-attempt/index.en.md

 **What is a Common Indicator of a Phishing Attempt?**

-Phishing attempts have become increasingly prevalent in today's digital landscape.
+Phishing attempts have become increasingly prevalent Today .
 Cybercriminals use various tactics to deceive individuals and gain unauthorized access to sensitive information.
 Recognizing the signs of a phishing attempt is crucial for protecting yourself and your data.
 In this article, we will explore common indicators of phishing attempts and provide tips on how to stay safe online.

 A common indicator of a phishing attempt is the presence of **suspicious email addresses**.
 Phishers often use email addresses that mimic those of legitimate organizations, but with slight variations or misspellings.
 For example, instead of "support@example.com," they may use "supp0rt@example.com" or "support@example.co."
 These small changes can be easily overlooked at first glance, tricking recipients into believing that the email is legitimate.